 Use a Regular Doctor and Pharmacist

 Bring the list and your medicines in their bottles to your health care provider appointments and when you go to the pharmacy.

 - When you know your provider and your pharmacist, you will find it easier to talk to them.
 You want good communication about your medicines.

-- Review your drug list with your provider or pharmacist.
+- Review your medicine list with your provider or pharmacist.

 - Ask if there are any problems with taking any of your medicines together.